InteraptSkills/Mongoose-with-MongoDB/README.md

 Now, go into to your seeds file.
 Here we will populate the database.
 First, we need to require Mongoose and connect to our database.

 This allows us to have a connection to our student database.
-Since we stored the path to our databse within our `.env` file we will also need to require it as well.
 ```
 require('dotenv').config();
+const Schema = mongoose.Schema
 const mongoose = require('mongoose')
 mongoose.connect('process.env.MONGODB_URI')
 ```
+ Since we stored the path to our databse within our `.env` file we will also need to require it as well.
+We will also require Schema from Mongoose.

 ...and then we require our Student & Project Schema's
 ```
 const {ProjectModel} = require('./schema')